Republican Party (United States): Social issues

 The Republican Party is generally associated with social conservative policies, although it does have dissenting centrist and libertarian factions.
 The social conservatives support laws that uphold their traditional values, such as opposition to same-sex marriage, abortion, and marijuana.
 The Republican Party's positions on social and cultural issues are in part a reflection of the influential role that the Christian right has had in the party since the 1970s.
 Most conservative Republicans also oppose gun control, affirmative action, and illegal immigration.
+By the 2020s, the GOP has shifted from traditional conservative support of limited government to instead support statism and increased government oversight when enforcing conservative cultural values.

 Abortion and embryonic stem cell research

 The Republican position on abortion has changed significantly over time.
 During the 1960s and early 1970s, opposition to abortion was concentrated among members of the political left and the Democratic Party; most liberal Catholics—which tended to vote for the Democratic Party—opposed expanding abortion access while most conservative evangelical Protestants supported it.

 During this period, Republicans generally favored legalized abortion more than Democrats, although significant heterogeneity could be found within both parties.
 Leading Republican political figures, including Richard Nixon, Gerald Ford, Ronald Reagan, and George H. W. Bush, took pro-choice positions until the early 1980s.
 However, starting at this point, both George H.W.
 Bush and Ronald Reagan described themselves as pro-life during their presidencies.

 In the 21st century, both George W. Bush and Donald Trump described themselves as "pro-life" during their terms.
 However, Trump stated that he supported the legality and ethics of abortion before his candidacy in 2015.

 Summarizing the rapid shift in the Republican and Democratic positions on abortion, Sue Halpern writes: